 You might consider using a digital storage unit.
 Cloud services are available, or you could save information using encrypted files on your computer or on an external drive.
 Wherever it’s kept, be sure to share the location of the information and the password for the files with a trusted individual who’ll need to access the data on your behalf.

-Contact Aleksandr Seleznev via our online contact form for more information.
+Contact Judith Barnhard via our online contact form for more information.

 Councilor, Buchanan & Mitchell (CBM) is a professional services firm delivering tax, accounting and business advisory expertise throughout the Mid-Atlantic region from offices in Bethesda, MD and Washington, DC.